APTrust/dart-docs/docs/dart2/developers/job_flow.md

+---
+description: >-
+  How DART 2 runs each job in a forked child process, and the advantages and tradeoffs of that design.
+---

 # Job Flow

 All DART jobs are run as individual processes.
 When you run a job from the DART UI, the application forks a child process and runs the job in that process.
 The code that forks the child is in the run method of the [JobRunController](https://github.com/APTrust/dart/blob/master/ui/controllers/job_run_controller.js), which is [documented here](https://aptrust.github.io/dart/JobRunController.html).